AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/solution-requirements.md

 ---
-title: Service Requirements
+title: Store Fulfillment Requirements
-description: Requirements for provisioning and onboarding the [!DNL Store Fulfillment Manager] service
+description: "Requirements for provisioning and onboarding the [!DNL Store Fulfillment solution]."
 role: User, Admin
 level: Intermediate
-exl-id: f9e05049-5904-4f6c-b45d-9f81fbc76b69
 ---

-# Requirements for Store Fulfillment for Adobe Commerce
+# Store Fulfillment requirements for Adobe Commerce

 You must meet the following technical and business requirements to install and enable the Store Fulfillment solution for Adobe Commerce.